Name: Dr Mike Smith AM

 The Compleat Archaeologist – February 2013 tribute to Mike Smith

 Dr Mike Smith is a pioneering desert archaeologist and an Honorary Senior Research Fellow at the Research Centre.

 For more than 30 years he has worked extensively across the Australian arid zone attempting to piece together a picture of the human and environmental histories of this diverse and fascinating region.

-Follow Mike's expedition into the remote Simpson Desert by listening to Mike tell his fascinating story of discovery, comrades and camels - Into the desert: audio blog.
+Follow Mike's expedition into the remote Simpson Desert by listening to him tell his fascinating story of discovery, comrades and camels – Into the desert: audio blog.

 Mike’s research focuses on the prehistory, cultural history and human ecology of Australia’s deserts, the history of ideas about Australian drylands, the timing, nature and impact of early human colonisation of the Australian continent, and the presentation of environmental history in museums.